MostafaMousaaa/CS50/README.md

 > *"Databases are just fancy filing cabinets - but the organization makes all the difference."*

 > *"SQL injection is like leaving your front door wide open - always sanitize your inputs!"*

+> *"The web is just computers talking to each other.
+HTML provides the nouns, CSS the adjectives, and JavaScript the verbs."*

 ## 🤝 Contributing